Solar constraints on captured electrophilic dark matter: Gamma ray flux

 \section{Gamma ray flux}

 The number density of the captured DM inside the Sun is governed by the interplay of capture, annihilation, and evaporation.
-For heavier masses considered here, evaporation becomes numerically insignificant \cite{Liang:2018cjn,Garani:2021feo}.
-We assume equilibrium between the capture and annihilation of dark matter in the sun that allows us to relate the annihilation with the capture rate as given below,
+For heavier DM masses ($m_{\chi} \gtrsim 5 \, {\rm GeV}$), the evaporation becomes numerically insignificant \cite{Liang:2018cjn,Garani:2021feo}.
+We assume equilibrium between the capture and annihilation of DM in the Sun that allows us to relate the annihilation with the capture rate as given below,

-where $C_{\rm ann}$ is the coefficient of DM annihilation and $C_{\odot}$ denotes the capture rate defined in Eq. (\ref{caprate}).
+where $C_{\rm ann}$ is the coefficient of DM annihilation and $C_{\odot}$ denotes the capture rate defined in Eq. (\ref{eq:caprate}).
 This correlation makes our results independent of the annihilation cross-section.
-Dark matter particles annihilate to SM states through mediator that has a sufficiently long lifetime ($\tau_Y$) or a large velocity boost ($\eta$) can escape from the solar environment ($L_Y = \eta c \tau_Y > R_{\odot}$).
-The mediator can decay to various SM final states which can give rise to photon flux that can be observed from Earth-based observatories \cite{Batell:2009zp,Leane:2017vag,Arina:2017sng,HAWC:2018szf,Niblaeus:2019gjk,Bell:2021pyy}.
+DM particles annihilate to SM states through mediator that has a sufficiently long lifetime ($\tau_Y$) or a large velocity boost ($\eta$) can escape from the solar environment ($L_Y = \eta c \tau_Y > R_{\odot}$).
+The mediator can decay to various SM final states which can give rise to observable photon flux at the Earth-based observatories \cite{Batell:2009zp,Leane:2017vag,Arina:2017sng,HAWC:2018szf,Niblaeus:2019gjk,Bell:2021pyy}.
 The differential photon flux at the surface of Earth originating from such mediator is given by